DATES FOR YOUR DIARY

 PREVIOUSLY at WEST HAMPSTEAD LIBRARY

-Since the formation of FoWHL in 1998 a number of authors have been invited to speak at the library, starting with appearances by novelist Doris Lessing, agony aunt Anna Raeburn and actor and author Stephen Fry, all of whom were then resident in West Hampstead and kindly agreed to become patrons of FoWHL.
+Since the formation of FoWHL in 1998 a number of authors, actors, journalists and performers have been invited to speak at the library, starting with appearances by novelist Doris Lessing, agony aunt Anna Raeburn and actor and author Stephen Fry, all of whom were then resident in West Hampstead and kindly agreed to become patrons of FoWHL.

-Most recently, in May 2017, local historian Dick Weindling treated us to an extraordinary series of tales concerning sundry oddball residents in our area during the First World War.
+Most recently, in July 2017 novelist Linda Grant was our guest, talking about The Dark Circle, her intriguing tale of TB sufferers in post war Britain.
+In May 2017, local historian Dick Weindling treated us to an extraordinary series of tales concerning sundry oddball residents in our area during the First World War.
 For more on the Kaiser's Spies in West Hampstead, click here.

 We had another full house in December 2016 when the FoWHL Players, accompanied by the Occasional Choir, treated us to a series of Season's Readings; some hilarious, some poignant, plucked from the bookshelves.
 The readers were locals actors Michael Simkins and Julia Deakin, joined by one of the stars of West Hampstead, actress and Celebrity Masterchef winner Sophie Thompson.
 Adding their voices to this wonderful evening were singers Phyllida Hancock, Marie Louise Clark and Andrew Frank.